-- Provision of a balanced representation of material issues in the Report. - Accuracy of the performance data and statements in the Report. - Validity of the self-declared Global Reporting Initiative (GRI) Standards Core Reporting.
+- · Provision of a balanced representation of material issues in the Report. - Accuracy of the performance data and statements in the Report. - Reporting with reference to the Global Reporting Initiative Sustainability Reporting Standards (GRI Standards).

 MATERIALITY COUNTS' INDEPENDENCE

 OTML was responsible for preparing the Report.
 Materiality Counts was responsible for expressing assurance conclusions regarding the material issues detailed above in line with the scope of work agreed with OTML.
 During the reporting period, Materiality Counts did not work with OTML on any other consulting work.
 Materiality Counts is an independent consultancy specialising in report development and assurance, materiality determination, stakeholder engagement and strategy development.